 Using the above-listed resources and other materials you may find on this topic, try to formulate answers to the following questions:

 - Is it a realistic idea to use a mixture of renewable energy technologies to provide baseload power to the grid 24/7?

 - What new technologies or engineering solutions would be required to pursue this idea?

-At this point, we can see at least two major issues that make contemporary grid management more complicated: first is the efficient management of the baseload-peak variations and second is incorporation of renewable energy systems.
-An array of new technologies and strategies that enable information-based sensitive approach to electricity mass-market is summarized by the term smart grid, which is introduced in more detail in the next section.
+At this point, we can see at least two major issues that make contemporary grid management more complicated: first is the efficient management of the baseload-peak variations and second is the incorporation of renewable energy systems.
+An array of new technologies and strategies that enable an information-based sensitive approach to electricity mass-market is summarized by the term smart grid, which is introduced in more detail in the next section.

 Supplemental Reading on the Base Load Power:

-Are Solar and Wind Really Killing Coal, Nuclear, and Grid Reliability - The Conversation
+Are Solar and Wind Really Killing Coal, Nuclear, and Grid Reliability? - The Conversation

 Why Base Load Power is Doomed - Smart Planet